Upper School Humanities Teacher (English)

 Students engage in discussion, research, and project-based learning, developing skills in analysis, communication, and intellectual curiosity.
 You will provide vertically differentiated instruction to ensure all learners are appropriately challenged and supported as they grow into self-directed, independent thinkers.

-Through department-wide collaboration, you will contribute to a cohesive and integrated curriculum that encourages students to make connections across disciplines, take intellectual risks, and pursue meaningful inquiry.
-This work lays a strong foundation for continued academic growth and prepares students for success in advanced secondary education.
 Additionally, you may serve as a small-group or 1:1 tutor and/or an Upper School Advisor, providing consistent mentorship and support to foster students’ academic, social, and emotional growth.

 Guided by our mission, we encourage our diverse community of gifted students to engage in academic challenges, nurture their love of learning, and cultivate their humanity so they can serve, inspire, and create meaningful impact.